 Very little of benzocaine is likely to be absorbed across the skin.
 Since so little of the medication passes into the body, the amount that would reach a developing baby, if any, is unlikely to be a high amount.

-Can benzocaine make it harder for me to get pregnant?
+I take benzocaine.
+Can it make it harder for me to get pregnant?

-Studies have not been done to see if benzocaine use could make it harder for a woman to get pregnant.
+Studies have not been done to see if benzocaine use could make it harder to get pregnant.

 Does taking benzocaine increase the chance for miscarriage?